Hair Colors: Ratings of Sources

 For an explanation of how we rank reviews, see our ratings criteria page.

 by Editors of ConsumerReports.org

-Our AssessmentConsumerReports.org tests 13 home hair color kits for efficacy in covering gray hair.
+Our AssessmentConsumerReports.org tests 13 home hair-color kits for efficacy in covering gray hair.
 Editors say that all perform well, but a few produce excellent results.
-Included in the testing are two root touch-up products which analysts compare and contrast.
 Testers also evaluate ease of use and features of each of the products tested.